OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes MVP TDD (Technichal Design Document) Definitive.md

 For each non-null instance, moves it from _discard_pile to the correct _draw_pools[tier].
 Clears the _discard_pile grid (fills it with null values).
 Emits battle_inventory_changed.

+### Part 6: Architectural Notes & Implementation Guidelines

+This section captures high-level best practices and solutions to non-obvious problems discovered during development.

+#### 6.1 Guideline: Prefer `load()` over `preload()` for Dynamic UI Instantiation

+*   **Problem Encountered**: During development, `Failed to instantiate scene state...` errors occurred when scripts like `InventoryWindow.gd` and `UnitInspectionWindow.gd` attempted to instantiate child views (e.g., `GachaBallView.tscn`).
+*   **Analysis**: This indicates a potential script parsing order issue or a latent circular dependency where `preload()` fails silently at engine startup.
+Using `preload()` creates a hard dependency that is resolved when a script is first loaded.
+If the resource being preloaded has its own complex dependencies, this can fail.
+*   **Definitive Guideline**: For UI components that dynamically instantiate other UI components (e.g., a modal creating item views in a grid), it is more robust to use `load("path/to/scene.tscn")` at runtime, inside the function where the instantiation occurs.
+While `preload()` offers a minor performance gain, the stability and reliability gained from using `load()` in these specific UI-to-UI cases is paramount and avoids hard-to-debug engine-level loading errors.